Clinical Manager Career

-- Technological proficiency: The ability to successfully use all pieces of clinic technology, including any computers, tablets, phones, patient electronic health records, medical technology, and online platforms.
+- Technological proficiency: The ability to successfully use all clinic technology, including any computers, tablets, phones, patient electronic health records, medical technology, and online platforms.

 - Team leadership: The ability to lead a clinical healthcare team toward improved operations, while leading by example.

-- Risk management: The ability to identify and mitigate any potential risks and realize risks to the success of your clinic.
+- Risk management: The ability to identify and mitigate any potential risks to the success of your clinic.

 How Much Do Clinical Managers Make?